FlorianPein/clampSegGUI/README.md

 # About this GUI

 This graphical user interface allows easy access to the multiscale model-free idealization methods in the R-package *clampSeg*, which is available on [CRAN](https://cran.r-project.org/package=clampSeg).
 It supports the model-free segmentation methods [JSMURF](https://ieeexplore.ieee.org/document/6655999), [JULES](https://ieeexplore.ieee.org/document/8374882) and [HILDE](https://arxiv.org/abs/2008.02658).
 These methods combine multiscale testing with deconvolution to idealise patch clamp recordings.
 They allow to deal with subconductance states and flickering.
-Further details are given in `Review.pdf`.
+Further details are given in a [review paper](Review.pdf).

 # Installation

-Please see `installation.pdf` for how to install clampSegGUI and its dependencies.
+Please see the [installation guide](installation.md) for how to install clampSegGUI and its dependencies.

 # Start